Andy4495/SWI2C/README.md

     - The API should provide the hooks necessary to support more complicated communications, but not at the expense of ease-of-use for the most common use cases.
 2. The Wire library abstracts the I2C hardware interface as the object being acted on.
     - From a design standpoint, I would suggest that the actual I2C *device* is the object that is being acted on.
-    - The interface should therefore be modeled with the *device* as the object created in code, not the hardware interface.
+    - The interface should therefore be modeled with the *device* as the object instantiated in code, not the hardware interface.

-This software I2C library therefore was designed so that the I2C *device* is the object being acted on by the various methods.
+This software I2C library was designed so that the I2C *device* is the object that is instantiated and being acted on by the various methods.
 The API provides several simple `readFrom()` and `writeTo()` methods, while also including low-level signaling functionality to create more complicated communication flows when necessary.

 ## Usage